hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 and all data within the configuration, plan, and state.
 Terraform attempts to scrub sensitive data from these mocks, but we do not guarantee 100% accuracy.
 Treat this data with care, and avoid generating mocks with live sensitive data when possible.
-Access to this information requires [permission to download Sentinel mocks](/docs/cloud/users-teams-organizations/permissions.html)
-Sentinel mocks for the workspace where the data was generated.
+Access to this information requires [permission to download Sentinel mocks](/docs/cloud/users-teams-organizations/permissions.html) for the workspace where the data was generated.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers